 Our destination, because we had little time before sun down, was Maiden pool, but you’ll need to be on a sharp look out as it’s fairly difficult to find (if indeed this was the pool we uncovered) and unmarked so far as we could see.
 Ahead of you remains the waterfall, in full flow on our hike due to the rains.

-Finally, in a fit of pique, having not found the pool fast enough to meet his hunger pangs, our little one sat down on the path and proceeded to demand his snack.
 It was only after our nibbling on crunchies and fruit and deciding to pack it all in as the day was soon ending that we stumbled across the pool on our way back to the car.

 This isn’t the end of the story, however, we’ll be back to explore this part of Silvermine further.